nimaltd/spif/README.md

 # SPI FLASH Library for STM32
 ---
-## Please Do not Forget STAR, DONATE and support me on social network.
+## Please Do not Forget STAR, DONATE and support me on social networks.
 Thank you. :sparkling_heart:
 ---
 -  Author:     Nima Askari
 -  Github:     https://www.github.com/NimaLTD